Philogicatician/obsidian-firefly-theme/README.md

 1. Open the Settings in Obsidian
 2. Navigate to Appearances tab under Options
 3. Under the Themes section, click on the Browse button next to Community Themes
-4. Search for Night Owl in the Filter text input in the upper left corner
+4. Search for Firefly in the Filter text input in the upper left corner
 5. Click Use and then you're done! 🎉

 ### Manually